phalbert/jira-server-data/README.md

 - `PORT_CLIENT_SECRET`
 - `JIRA_API_URL` - Jira server host such as `http://localhost:8080`
 - `JIRA_USERNAME` - Jira username to use when accessing the Jira Software (Server) resources
-- `JIRA_TOKEN` - Jira account password or token to use when accessing the Jira resources
+- `JIRA_PASSWORD` - Jira account password or token to use when accessing the Jira resources

 ## Port Webhook Configuration